Clean Lakes Alliance presents

 About the series

-Yahara 101 is held indoors at The Edgewater.
-Come at 7:30 a.m. for a meet-and-greet and to enjoy your coffee, pastries, and fruit, with time to eat and chat on the lakeview patio, weather-permitting.
+Yahara 101 is held both indoors and outdoors (weather permitting) in the The Statehouse at The Edgewater — our new location for the series.
+Come at 7:30 a.m. for a meet-and-greet and to enjoy your coffee, pastries, and fruit.
 The program begins at 8 a.m., and class is dismissed by 9 a.m.

 If you already are a Friend of Clean Lakes (minimum $35 donation/year), then admission is free.
+Use code "FRIEND16."
 Become a Friend today.
 If you are not a Friend yet, admission is $10 per event.
-Registration for each event is requested for all attendees.
+Registration for each event is required for all attendees.
 Special event parking will be available at The Edgewater.